-As a centralized customer data hub in the middle of your marketing-tech stack, customer data platforms are better-positioned to offer customer behavioral trends (e.g., “Highly engaged across marketing tools”) and predictive insights (e.g., “Likely to Convert”) than individual marketing point tools (e.g., email service providers, website personalization tools, etc.), which only have access to marketing channel-specific data.
+As a centralized customer data hub in the middle of your marketing tech stack, Customer Data Platforms are well-positioned to offer customer behavioral trends (e.g. “highly engaged across marketing tools”) and predictive insights (e.g. “likely to convert”) than individual marketing point tools (e.g. email service providers, website personalization tools, etc.), which only have access to marketing channel-specific data.

 Having access to powerful data science—specifically machine learning algorithms—that can be used to evaluate many data sources make the marketer’s life much easier.
-The system constantly learns without the marketer having to pre-define and re-define arbitrary rules (e.g., “if someone clicks X and does Y, that must mean that they are likely to Z”).
-These rules tend to be the default for most marketers; however, us humans just can’t compete with how fast machines can learn.
+The system constantly learns without the marketer having to pre-define and re-define arbitrary rules (e.g. “if someone clicks X and does Y, that must mean that they are likely to Z”).
+These rules tend to be the default for most marketers, but we humans just can’t compete with how fast machines can learn.

-Content marketing is a critical part of marketing strategy but to see any results marketers need to match relevant content to individual users.
-This sounds so obvious and basic, but it can actually be really difficult to parse out who out of your 100,000 visitors is interested in “data-driven marketing technology” over “Southeastern Asia politics” let alone track how these interests might evolve and change over time.
+Content marketing is a critical part of marketing strategy, but to see any results, marketers need to match relevant content to individual users.
+This sounds so obvious and basic, but it can actually be really difficult to parse out who out of your 100,000 visitors is interested in “data-driven marketing technology” over “Southeast Asia politics” let alone track how these interests might evolve and change over time.

 Event-processing databases, on the other hand, process all data events at the time they occur so that they only have to scan the user database once as you build your audience segments.
-For example, if an event comes in from email (e.g., user clicks on email and goes to the website), the CDP updates the user database immediately, the user becomes immediately placed in or out of any relevant segments on the backend and this information gets sent to all of your marketing tools (e.g., Facebook, Google, Email Service Provider, etc.).
+For example, if an event comes in from email (e.g. user clicks on email and goes to the website), the CDP updates the user database immediately, the user becomes immediately placed in or out of any relevant segments on the back end and this information gets sent to all of your marketing tools (e.g. Facebook, Google, email marketing, etc.).
 From a marketing perspective, this means that you can almost immediately trigger a personalized email or display a specific piece of content to the user on your website, which is a pretty awesome thing.

-Customer data platforms are extremely efficient because they allow marketers to create one audience segment and sync it across various tools (as opposed to the pre-CDP model of manually creating the same audience segment across ten or so martech tools).
+Customer Data Platforms are extremely efficient because they allow marketers to create one audience segment and sync it across various tools (as opposed to the pre-CDP model of manually creating the same audience segment across 10 or so MarTech tools).
 This might seem like a no-brainer, but your CDP should be intuitive for anyone to use.
 If building audience segments is a frustrating and cumbersome process, you’re less likely to do it.